fivetran/terraform-provider-fivetran/docs/resources/user.md

 ```
 terraform state show 'fivetran_user.my_imported_fivetran_user'
 ```
-5. copy the values and paste them to your `.tf` configuration.
+5. Copy the values and paste them to your `.tf` configuration.